hbc/NGS_Data_Analysis_Course/lessons/09_automating_workflow.md

 Once you save this new script, it is ready for running:
 ```
+$ chmod u+rwx rnaseq_analysis_on_allfiles.sh      # make it executable

 $ sh rnaseq_analysis_on_allfiles.sh <name of fastq>
 ```

 #### Running our script iteratively as a job submission to the LSF scheduler

 **The above script will run in an interactive session for one file at a time.
-What if we wanted to run this script as a job submission to LSF, and with only one command have LSF run through the analysis for all your input fastq files?**
+If we wanted to run this script as a job submission to LSF, and with only one command have LSF run through the analysis for all your input fastq files?**

-To run the above script interatively for all of on a worker node on the cluster via the job scheduler, we need to create a new submission script that will need 2 important components:
+To run the above script iteratively for all of the files on a worker node via the job scheduler, we need to create a new submission script that will need 2 important components:

-* a for loop that iterates through all the fastq files and,

 * our **LSF directives** at the **beginning** of the script.
 This is so that the scheduler knows what resources we need in order to run our job on the compute node(s).

+* a for loop that iterates through and runs the above script for all the fastq files.

-Let's create a with a new file with nano and call it rnaseq_analysis_on_allfiles.lsf, so we know it's a job submission script for the scheduler:
+Let's create a new file with nano and call it `rnaseq_analysis_on_allfiles.lsf`:
 ```
 $ nano rnaseq_analysis_on_allfiles.lsf
 ```